Ed Discussion: Creating and Managing Threads

 - A new window will pop up where you can select which Thread this is a duplicate of, and then confirm by clicking the "Mark as Duplicate" button in the new window.

-Instructors can take advantage of using Mentions to instantly notify a student or other user about a discussion.
+Instructors can take advantage of using Mentions to instantly notify another instructor or staff member about a discussion.
 In the content box, type the "@" and then the users name to notify and draw them into the discussion.

-Students cannot @Mention course staff or other students.
+Instructors and staff cannot use this function to @Mention other students.
+Nor can students @Mention course staff or other students.